 For a few short years, I worked as a staff writer for two now-defunct websites: Show Watcher and Illegitimate Theatre.

-During that time I contributed a great deal of content to these sites (hopefully there is not a connection between the number of my articles and the sudden demise of both outlets), but sadly they were not archived when they were closed.
+During that time I contributed a great deal of content to these sites (hopefully there isn’t a connection between the increase in my contributions and the sudden demise of both outlets), but sadly they were not archived when they were closed.

-However, I kept a copy of much of my work and include it here, as samples.
+However, I kept copies of some of my work and include it here, as samples.
 These are, as you will see, not all that current, but I hope to give you a flavour of my writing outside of my screenplays (to which I have devoted most of my subsequent time).

 The majority of these works are reviews, but if you scroll to the bottom, you’ll find an obituary.
 Enjoy(?).